 Portland mayor decries violence, hatred ahead of rally

 PORTLAND, Ore.
-(AP) — The mayor of Portland, Oregon, says anyone planning violence or espousing hatred at a weekend protest by right-wing groups in the liberal city "are not welcome here."
+(AP) — The mayor of Portland, Oregon, said Wednesday anyone planning violence or espousing hatred at a weekend protest by right-wing groups in the liberal city "are not welcome here."

 The Saturday event is being organized by a member of the Proud Boys, who have been designated by the Southern Poverty Law Center as a hate group.